-On December 3rd, 2020, MFLN Family Development hosted our latest and last webinar of 2020 entitled “Engaging Families in Clinical Services: A Discussion on Engagement in Family Advocacy Settings.”
+On December 3, 2020, MFLN Family Development hosted our last webinar of 2020 entitled “Engaging Families in Clinical Services: A Discussion on Engagement in Family Advocacy Settings.”
 This webinar was the most recent installment within the Sexual Behavior in Children & Youth (SBCY) Series, which has been ongoing since May 2019.

 The goals of this webinar focused on factors that impact engagement for families in clinical services.
 Further, the research of McKay et al. related to caregiver engagement was discussed and applied to the family advocacy setting.
 This also included identifying the factors, protective and otherwise, that impact engagement in clinical services and discussing professional and caregiver perceptions of clinical services as well the role systems play in these services and their relationship to engagement.